 Stop number 3 was a place known for their sizzling garlic shrimp.
 The chef grilled them right up front so anyone could look through the glass and watch the flames make their magic.
 The smell of garlic was constant, and I wanted to bottle it up, it was so good.

-As always, taking a food tour was a fun and delicious experience, and I’m so glad I signed up.
-Devour also has food tours in many other cities around Spain, so I might book another tour someday.
-I highly recommend them.
+As always, taking a food tour was a fun and delicious experience, and I’m so glad I signed up for this food tour.

 How to find nun cookies in Madrid